PKS 0438−436: Characteristics

 PKS 0438−436 features the second strongest known synchrotron core, in which three strong absorption lines are superposed on Lo emission, and two of them are at longer wavelengths.
 PKS 0438−436 is said to be t highly variable, changing from 4.7% to 1.7% with a 150 degree swing in position angle over seven months.
 However, the quasar has an enormous low-frequency flux density.
-It is 160 MHz flux density at 7.9 Jy, compared to the most luminous blazars equivalent to 151 MHz luminosity of L_{151} ≈ 4.5 x 10^{28} WH z^{−1} sr^{−1}.
+It is 160 MHz flux density at 7.9 Jy, compared to the most luminous blazars equivalent to 151 MHz luminosity of L_{151} ≈ 4.5 × 10^{28} WH z^{−1} sr^{−1}.
 This is the very rare object that lies near the high end of the luminosity distribution at both low frequency and high frequency (≥5 GHz).

-Moreover, through the study of ROSAT PSPC spectrum, PKS 0438−436 shows an unexpected absorption of ~1 x 10^22^ cm^-2^, assuming it occurs at the source.
+Moreover, through the study of ROSAT PSPC spectrum, PKS 0438−436 shows an unexpected absorption of ~1 × 10^22^ cm^-2^, assuming it occurs at the source.
 Only one other high-luminosity quasar (of >~ 50 observed by Einstein) shows significant absorption in its X-ray spectrum.
 Of the common line-of-sight absorbers, only highly ionized Lyα forest clouds may be able to explain this amount of absorption.
 This is mainly due to primarily to heavy elements such as Oxygen, Neon, Magnesium, Silicon, Sulfur, raising the possibility of measuring early universe abundances via X-ray absorption in this and like quasars.
 PKS 0438−436 may be a high-redshift member of a population of quasars which can contribute to the X-ray background above 2 keV, without being detectable by previous imaging missions.